LiuHuayang27/TransSAFP/readme.md

 **TransBMAP** is a self-attention based neural network that predicts antimicrobial label of biomimetic active peptides.

 ## Environments
-The TransBMAP is based on TensorFlow 2.10.
-The terminal commands below create a Conda environment for running TransBMAP inference with CudaTOolkit 11.2.
+The TransBMAP is based on TensorFlow 2.10 (with CudaToolkit 11.2).
+The terminal commands below create a Conda environment for running TransBMAP inference.
 ```bash
 conda create --name transbmap
 conda activate transbmap